scottslowe/learning-tools/README.md

 **etcd-2.0**: Use the `Vagrantfile` and other files in this directory to turn up an etcd 2.0.9 cluster running on Ubuntu 14.04.
 The provisioning is handled via shell scripts.

+**kvm-macvtap**: This learning environment has a `Vagrantfile` and supporting files for working with KVM and macvtap interfaces on Ubuntu 14.04.
+The provisioning is handled via Ansible (pre-2.0) installed on the Vagrant host.

 **kvm**: The files in this folder allow you to create a learning environment for working with KVM and Libvirt on Ubuntu 14.04.
 The provisioning is handled via Ansible (pre-2.0) installed on the Vagrant host.

 **lxc**: This folder holds a `Vagrantfile` and supporting files to create an environment for working with LXC (pronounced "lex-see").
 LXC is a set of tools for working with OS containers.
 The provisioning is handled via Ansible (pre-2.0) installed on the Vagrant host.